ThisIsManta/stylus-supremacy/README.md

 First thing first, you must install this script via **NPM** by calling `npm install stylus-supremacy -g`, then calling the below command.
 ```
-node stylus-supremacy ./path/to/your/file.styl
+stylus-supremacy ./path/to/your/file.styl
 ```

 In case you want to format multiple files at a time, you can specify a file path in *glob* pattern.
 ```
-node stylus-supremacy ./**/*.styl
+stylus-supremacy ./**/*.styl
 ```

 ## Formatting options

-The [default formatting options](edge/defaultFormattingOptions.json) will be used, unless you specify your own options explicitly.
+The [default formatting options](https://github.com/ThisIsManta/stylus-supremacy/blob/master/edge/defaultFormattingOptions.json) will be used, unless you specify your own options explicitly.
 The parameter `--options` and `-p` can be used interchangably.
 ```
-node stylus-supremacy ./path/to/your/file.styl --options ./path/to/your/options.json
+stylus-supremacy ./path/to/your/file.styl --options ./path/to/your/options.json
 ```

 |Options|Default value|Possible values|